 So let go of your fear that you’ll never find the right item and return it already.
 Be patient grasshopper.
 You’ll find that exact item you need and love.
 If you need to hear it again, see number 4 above – NO MORE FOMO!

-When in doubt with a purchase, always ask what the return policy is!
+When in doubt about a purchase, always ask what the return policy is!
 An ugly return policy usually stops me in my tracks before purchasing something I’m unsure about.

 9. Patience is a virtue.